qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-1.rst

 If you take a closer look at the mockup, you see a :doc:`window <../widget/window>` containing a :doc:`toolbar <../widget/toolbar>`, a :doc:`list <../widget/list>`, a :doc:`text area <../widget/textarea>` and a :doc:`button <../widget/button>` to post messages.
 This should cover some common scenarios of a typical qooxdoo application.

 In the first part you'll learn how to create a new application and how to build a part of the main UI.
-But before we get started, be sure you looked at the :doc:`"Hello World" tutorial </pages/getting_started/helloworld>`.
+But before we get started, be sure you looked at the :ref:`"Hello World" tutorial <pages/getting_started/helloworld#helloworld>`.
 We rely on some of the fundamentals explained there.

 .. _pages/tutorial-part-1#getting_started: